Historic center of Mexico City: Notable sites west of the Zocalo

-The Palace of Iturbide - this large palatial home, located in the historic center of Mexico City on Madero Street #17 was built by the Count of San Mateo Valparaíso in the 18th century as a wedding gift for his daughter.
+The Palace of Iturbide - this large palatial home on Madero Street #17 was built by the Count of San Mateo Valparaíso in the 18th century as a wedding gift for his daughter.
 It gained the name "Palace of Iturbide" because Agustín de Iturbide lived and accepted the crown as Mexico's first emperor there after independence from Spain.
 Today, the restored building houses the Fomento Cultural Banamex and has been renamed the Palacio de Cultura Banamex.

 The Torre Latinoamericana - This is one of the best-known skyscrapers in Latin America.
 It was begun in 1948 and completed in 1956 and is 182 meters tall, antennae included.
 It is located on the corner of Eje Central and Juarez Streets.
 It was the tallest tower in Mexico prior to the construction of Torre Pemex.
 The building has survived two major earthquakes since it was built, one in 1957 and the other in 1985.

-The Museo Nacional de Arte (MUNAL) is the Mexican National Art Museum, located in the historical center of Mexico City.
-The museum is housed in a neoclassical building at No. 8 Tacuba, Col. Centro, Mexico City.
+The Museo Nacional de Arte (MUNAL) is the Mexican National Art Museum, housed in a neoclassical building at No. 8 Tacuba, Colonia Centro.
 It houses a collection representing the history of Mexican art from the late pre-Hispanic era to the early 20th century.
 It is recognizable by Manuel Tolsá's large equestrian statue of Charles IV of Spain who was the monarch just before Mexico gained its Independence.
 It was originally in the Zocalo but it was moved to several locations, not out of deference to the king but rather to conserve a piece of art, according to the plaque at the base.
 It arrived to its final location in 1979.

-The Palacio de Correos de Mexico (Postal Palace of Mexico City) also known as the "Correo Mayor" (Main Post Office) is located in the historic center of Mexico City, on the Eje Central (Lázaro Cárdenas) near the Palacio de Bellas Artes.
+The Palacio de Correos de Mexico (Postal Palace of Mexico City) also known as the "Correo Mayor" (Main Post Office) is located on the Eje Central (Lázaro Cárdenas) near the Palacio de Bellas Artes.
 It is an early 20th-century building built in the style of an Italian Renaissance palace.
 It was designed by Italian Adamo Boari, who also designed part of the Palacio de Bellas Artes across the street.